The Business Analyst Blueprint® Certification Program

 The Business Analyst Blueprint® certification program is an interactive session, it also includes live webinar sessions and Instructor Hours calls to help with project selection and to get your questions answered in real-time.

-We are currently registering participants for the Fall 2022 session which starts on July 21, 2022, and runs through December 13, 2022.
+We are currently registering participants for the Spring 2023 session which starts on January 26, 2023, and runs through June 24, 2023

 Yes, we do!
 While the majority of our certification program participants fund their own investment, we do have participants whose employer funds their investment – either by investing with us directly or reimbursing their investment.